Linked List (Chain Storage)

 }

-This is just a simple singly linked list node, which is often used in algorithm problems on platforms like LeetCode.
-In actual programming languages, the linked list nodes we use can be a bit more complex, like this:
+This is just the simplest singly linked list node for algorithm problems on LeetCode.
+In actual programming languages, linked list nodes are slightly more complex, like this:

 class Node<E> {